adierking/unplug/README.md

 ## Features

 - Built-in support for ISO reading and writing
+- Audio export, import, and playback
+- Edit objects in stage files
 - Export and import cutscene messages
 - Change items in the shop
 - Edit the global metadata
 - Disassemble script bytecode
-- List and extract the ISO
+- List, extract, and edit the ISO and qp.bin
-- List and extract qp.bin entries

 Stay tuned for more!